evispa/NercuryObjectRouterBundle/Resources/doc/index.rst

 Custom action
 -------------

 Custom actions can be easily used instead of the provided two.
-Read documentation here :doc:`here <custom_action>`.
+More documentation in custom_action.rst.

 Redirects
 ---------